0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/error-handling/switch-stacktrace.md

 ---
 id: switch-stacktrace
-title: Switch Stacktrace
+title: Switch Stack Trace
-sidebar_label: Switch Stacktrace
+sidebar_label: Switch Stack Trace
-description: "Enable stacktrace by calling the Switch Stacktrace method, which will allow the stacktrace to be saved."
+description: "Enable stacktrace by calling the Switch Stack Trace method, which will allow the stacktrace to be saved."
 keywords:
   - docs